 - Time (required for soaking, grinding & fermentation)

-I feel we need to give utmost importance to the batter consistency particularly for making soft idli because if the water used is less than required, then idli becomes hard; if watery it does not rise above while steaming and gets deflated as shown below:
+I feel we need to give utmost importance to the batter consistency particularly for making soft idli because if the water used is less than required, then idli becomes hard; if watery it does not rise above while steaming and become fluffy as shown below:

 Our grandmothers managed to get the right consistency instinctively as they acquired this knowledge through years of practice.
 Here I share the measurements after several trials and the successful results:

 - The ratio between rice & urad dal for idli-dosa batter is rice : urad dal : salt = 2 cups (400 g) : ½ cup (100 g) : 1 tbsp

 Generally, soaking time of any grain or lentil depends on the growing period of those crops. (ie.) if your legumes take little time to get soaked, or cooked it means they were harvested from early-maturing crop varieties and vice versa.
 In a thickly populated country like India farmers prefer to grow early-maturing crop varieties than the conventional late-maturing varieties to meet the growing demand.
 So if you find grains or legumes taking longer time to get soaked or cooked, don’t get annoyed instead thank the farmer for sacrificing his profits considerably by growing traditional crops and continue buying from the same source to support him !

 Soaking time of rice & lentils grown here is :

 - Lentils – 1 hour